Healthdirect Free Australian health advice you can count on.

 Read more on Cancer Council Australia website

-Stomach cancer - Better Health Channel
+Stomach and oesophageal cancers - Better Health Channel

 The symptoms of stomach cancer are usually vague and can be common to other medical conditions.